ftemperton/smd_challenge_extreme/README.md

 The normal kit starts off at 1206 components and goes down to 0201, however SMD components have been getting smaller and smaller

-I had the crazy idea to make something similar, but as small as possible
+After finding the infamous 555 timer comes in a [8ball BGA package](https://www.ti.com/product/LMC555), I had the crazy idea to make something similar, but as small as possible

 ## Basic Components
 - 555 Timer in dsBGA package (1.41x1.43mm)